 Most lettuce likes to grow in cooler climates.
 Direct full sun and heat will cause your lettuce to go to seed or bolt very quickly, which causes the lettuce to flower and turn bitter.
 All is not lost.
-You can allow some of your lettuce go to seed and use those seeds the next year.
+You can allow some of your lettuce to go to seed and use those seeds the next year.
 Generally, lettuce will grow better in the spring and fall.
 If you have a nice shady spot in the summer to grow your lettuce, it can do very well.

 Rotating You Lettuce